Fresh Seaweed Noodles in Miso Sauce Recipe. Sashimi Salad Variation. Gluten-Free Friendly

 1 pound spelt noodles, or noodles of your choice including gluten-free, cooked according to manufacturer’s instructions

 In a food processor, finely grind the cilantro, ginger and garlic.
 Add the sesame oil, hot sauce and wasabi, and process again.

 Heat the miso and sake (microwave OK) just until hot, whisking to blend the mixture.

 Toss the noodles with the ground mixture, the sake mixture, the seaweed salad and the scallions.
 Sprinkle with the peanuts, if using, just before serving.
 Makes 8 ample servings.

 Seaweed Sashimi Salad.
 Pictured above

 Skip the noodles, sake and miso.
-Add 1 pound mock crab, flaked, or fresh tuna, very thinly sliced.
+Add 1 pound mock crab (also called Kani), flaked, or fresh tuna, very thinly sliced.
 Proceed as above.